react-navigation/react-navigation.github.io/versioned_docs/version-7.x/hello-react-navigation.md

 :::warning

 When using the dynamic API, the `component` prop accepts a component, not a render function.
 Don't pass an inline function (e.g. `component={() => <HomeScreen />}`), or your component will unmount and remount losing all state when the parent component re-renders.
-See [Passing additional props](#passing-additional-props) for alternatives.
+See [Passing additional data](#passing-additional-data) for alternatives.

 :::